omefire/mirakel-android/Development Tutorial.md

 repo sync # Update your repo
 repo upload # Upload your changes
 ```
+If repo asks you to install a git-hook, do this and ammend all commits.

 That's all!
 More information you can find [here](http://source.android.com/source/developing.html) or just ask us!